baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-use-gpg-to-encrypt-and-sign-messages.md

 # How Public Key Encryption Works
-How do you validate the identity of the party they are talking to and do you communicate securely with them once validated?
+How do you validate the identity of the party they are talking to and do you communicate securely with them once validated[^A]?
 Many schemes that attempt to answer this question require, at least at some point, the transfer of a password or other identifying credentials, over an insecure medium.

+[^A]
+:   Password authentication and file encryption use a [different methodology][05]
+    for authentication than you would use to secure a website.

 To get around this issue,
 GPG relies on a security concept known as public key encryption.